COOL & BREEZY WITH PERIODS OF RAIN

 Your First Alert Weather Forecast:

-Periods of rain will continue through the rest of the day and into overnight.
-Additional rainfall will be around a 0.25″ or less.
-In addition to the wet weather, temperatures are about twenty degrees cooler than normal for this time in September.
-A breezy north to northeast wind may cause minor flooding along the lower Bay of Green Bay...
-A Lakeshore Flood Advisory has been issued by the National Weather Service.
+Periods of rain will continue through this evening, but should wrap up overnight.
+Additional rainfall should be less than 0.25″.
+The wind should diminish through the night, and temperatures will cool as skies clear.
+Lows in the Northwoods will fall into the 30s, and areas of frost can be expected.

-Overnight the rain will end during the early morning hours.
-Temperatures in the northwoods will fall to the 30s, prompting a Frost Advisory.
-If you live NORTH of Wausau or Shawano it would be a good idea to protect cold sensitive plants prior to going to bed tonight.
+If you live NORTH of Wausau to Shawano it would be a good idea to protect cold sensitive plants prior to going to bed tonight.
+For the Fox Valley and areas east and west, temperatures will be milder, but still cool for September.
+Lows should be in the low-to-mid 40s and NO frost is anticipated.

-Tomorrow will be slightly more mild, and there will be mostly sunny skies.
-Highs will range front the upper 50s to lower 60s.
-Skies remain sunny on Friday, but the next round of showers and storms will approach on Saturday.
+Thursday will be milder with skies becoming mostly sunny and highs back into the 60s.
+Some in far northern Wisconsin may stay in the 50s for one more day.
+With clear skies and light winds Thursday night, temperatures will be in the 30s and 40s once again.
+We’ll see plenty of sunshine Friday afternoon, and highs could push into the upper 60s.
+Clouds will increase late with rain showers developing at night.
+Scattered rain and storms continue on Saturday.
+Sunday and the first half of next week are looking dry.
+Saturday’s highs will be in the 60s, but 70s are more likely by the middle of next week.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.